Volkswagen scandal engulfs platinum as market frets about auto demand

-NEW YORK (Reuters) - The scandal engulfing Volkswagen has spilled into the precious metals market, reflecting growing fears of a consumer shift away from the diesel engines that account for almost a half of the world’s platinum demand.
+NEW YORK, Sept 22 (Reuters) - The scandal engulfing Volkswagen has spilled into the precious metals market, reflecting growing fears of a consumer shift away from the diesel engines that account for almost a half of the world’s platinum demand.

 Platinum prices dropped 3.6 percent on Tuesday, their biggest one-day fall in more than two years, “whacked” by concerns that the German carmaker’s years-long effort to dupe U.S. regulators on diesel emissions will hurt sales of diesel engines, said Ed Meir, metals analyst at INTL FCStone.